Main Street Planning Grants

 Economic Vitality Grants

-Recognizing that each Main Street organization is at a different place in their Economic Vitality journey, we are offering a grant with Downtown Professionals Network whose outlook will be tailored to each community.
+Recognizing that each Main Street organization is at a different place in their Economic Vitality journey, our EV grant is tailored to each community.

-For those looking to deepen their EV work, the DPN’s 3-month Market Study Services will help you dig into demographic, psychographic and retail sales gap data in your downtown, including designing and reviewing customer and business surveys, facilitating local planning sessions, and defining a cohesive and actionable EV plan.
+For those looking to deepen their EV work, a 3-month market study grant will help you dig into demographic, psychographic and retail sales gap data in your downtown, including designing and reviewing customer and business surveys, facilitating local planning sessions, and defining a cohesive and actionable EV plan.

-For those ready to take the next step, DPN’s 3-to-4-month Ready to Recruit (R2R) services help communities, organizations, and economic development professionals create, fine-tune, or take the scope of their business retention, development, and recruitment efforts to a new level.
+For those ready to take the next step, a 3-to-4-month recruiting grant will help communities, organizations, and economic development professionals create, fine-tune, or take the scope of their business retention, development, and recruitment efforts to a new level.
 Services include a mix of local research activities, technical assistance, and training to position local Main Street staff and leaders for business development and recruitment success.

 Revisit slides about these services from Stephanie’s Summer Leadership Meeting presentation here, and check out the outcomes here and here.